 Explanation of Affected Annuitant

-You will become an affected annuitant on the first day of the academic year following the academic year in which you initially meet the following conditions:
+An employed annuitant would become an affected annuitant on the first day of an academic year following the academic year in which the annuitant initially meets the following conditions:

-- You receive compensation during an academic year beginning after August 1, 2013, that is greater than 40% of your highest annual earnings earned prior to retirement.
+- Receives compensation during an academic year beginning after Aug.
+1, 2013, that is greater than 40 percent of the highest annual rate of earnings earned prior to retirement, and

 Compensation received solely from federal, foundation, trust, or corporate funds, or state grants in which the principal investigator is named, does not apply toward affected annuitant status.